daattali/beautiful-jekyll/_posts/2023-04-29-building-data-pipelines-with-docker.md

 ## Summary

-In the first part of our exploration, I provided an introduction to Docker by exploring the core concepts of containers, how to run containers from pre-built images, and essential Docker commands.
-Next, I dove into juggling containers with Dockerfiles, which allow us to define container configurations, dependencies, and environments.
+In the first part of our exploration, I introduced Docker by discussing its core concepts such as running containers from pre-built images.
+Next, we delved into the topic of container orchestration using Dockerfiles, which enable us to define container configurations, manage dependencies, and set up environments.
 I created Dockerfiles for Python and Postgres containers, including dockerizing a data ingestion script, and established communication between them using networks to manage them as one cohesive system.
-Finally, I tied it all together with a hands-on data engineering project.
+Finally, I tied it all together with a hands-on data engineering project - implementation of a containerized data ingestion project through a Docker Compose script.
+Throughout this tutorial, I covered essential aspects of the Docker workflow, including basic commands, porting, volume mounting, handling environmental variables, and maintaining an organized directory structure for a project to enhance clarity.

+The full repository of this tutorial is available [here](https://github.com/Zhenev/better-python-with-ci-cd/tree/main/docker_python_postgres_tutorial).

 <sup>1</sup> See how to install Docker for different operating systems from this [chapter of the Docker Turotial by Nana Janashia](https://youtu.be/3c-iBn73dDE?t=1437).